Donnie Sessoms (1959 - 2020) - Obituary

 He is survived by two sons, Ray Sessoms and William Sessoms both of Salemburg; daughter, Catherine Ann Herring of Salemburg; mother and step-father, Catherine Sessoms and Archie Sessoms of Salemburg; two brothers, Ricky Sessoms and Gary Wayne Sessoms both of Salemburg; sister, Mary Phyllis Thompson of Salemburg; and eight grandchildren.

-Services entrusted to Butler Funeral Home, 401 W. Roseboro Street, Roseboro, NC.
+Services entrusted to Butler Funeral Home, 401 W. Roseboro St., Roseboro, NC.